The 5 Most Common Scams in Cancun And How to Avoid Them

 What are some common tactics used by taxi drivers to overcharge tourists, and how can one prevent them?

-Usually they pretend they told you a price in US instead of MXN keep in mind that 100 MXN it’s about 7 USD.
-It’s also easy for them to inflate the rate if you didn’t agree on a specific price before the ride started.
+Usually, they pretend they told you a price in US instead of MXN Keep in mind that 100 MXN is about 7 USD.
+It’s also easy for them to inflate the rate if you disagreed on a specific price before the ride started.

-How can I identify and steer clear of fraudulent excursion companies while visiting Cancun?
+How can I identify and avoid fraudulent excursion companies while visiting Cancun?

 You can’t.
 That’s why I recommend avoiding booking tours from vendors on the beach or on the street.
 The best way to avoid getting scammed is to book your tour either with the concierge of your hotel or online, on reputable platforms such as VIATOR or Get Your Guide